Ryan Gerard betting profile: Sony Open in Hawaii - PGA TOUR

 1 Min Read

+Ryan Gerard of the United States plays his third shot on the 18th hole on day four of the AfrAsia Bank Mauritius Open 2026 at Heritage La Reserve Golf Club on December 21, 2025 in Bel Ombre, Mauritius.
+(Stuart Franklin/Getty Images)

-Ryan Gerard finished tied for 37th at 8-under when he last played the Sony Open in Hawaii in 2025.
+Ryan Gerard finished tied for 37th at 8-under in his most recent appearance at this event.
 He'll tee off at Waialae Country Club Jan.
 15-18 with his sights set higher this time around in the 2026 Sony Open in Hawaii.

 Gerard's recent history at the Sony Open in Hawaii